Home > Blog > Craft > 20 Writing Fellowships for Authors, Journalists and Poets

 You must have five years of full-time media experience under your belt to apply.
 Also noteworthy: 12 of the 24 fellows will be international journalists, so non-U.S. citizens should definitely consider this opportunity.

-Deadline: The deadline for international candidates is generally in early December (this cycle’s was December 1, 2020), while U.S. candidates can generally apply until late January (January 31, 2021).
-Keep an eye out for more information on when 2022-2023 Nieman Fellowships applications open.
+Deadline: The deadline for international candidates is generally in early December (in 2024 the deadline is December 1), while U.S. candidates can generally apply until late January (this cycle it’s January 31, 2025).

 Fiction writers wrestling with their first (unpublished) novel should take note of this fellowship.
-Named in honor of the “From Here to Eternity” author, the winner will receive $10,000, and two runners up will receive $1000 each.
+Named in honor of the “From Here to Eternity” author, the winner of the First Novel Fellowship will receive $12,000 USD.

 9. The Hodder Fellowship

 Open to writers and visual artists (and composers, choreographers, performance artists or other kinds of artists), the Hodder Fellowship invites fellows to pursue independent projects at Princeton’s Lewis Center for the Arts during the academic year.
-Fellows are awarded a $84,000 stipend over the 10-month fellowship, plus $5,000 for research expenses.
+Fellows are awarded a $92,000 stipend over the 10-month fellowship.

 The “exceptional promise” called for by the criteria should take the form of advanced degrees and previously published work, as most literary fellows have published a book prior to their fellowship year.